ceigh/yokobotich/README.md

 # Configure

-Look at the `/config` dir
+Look at the `/config` directory,

-Define auth data at `auth.json`,
+define auth data at `auth.json`,

-bot's options at `opts.json`
+bot's options at `opts.json`,

 and bot's phrases at `phrases.json`.

 # Launch

 You can host bot from node console

 `npm start`

 or from browser web interface

 `npm run browser`